 Farmers in southern Mexico first cultivated corn about 10,000 years ago from a wild grass called teosinte.
 Teosinte kernels were much smaller than modern corn kernels.
-As farmers carefully chose which corn seeds they replanted, eventually corn evolved into the version you know today.
+As farmers carefully chose which corn seeds to replant, corn evolved into the version you know today.

 Kinds of Corn

-The sweet corn that you eat at cookouts comes in yellow, white, or a combination of the two colors, and has a mildly sugary taste.
+- Sweet corn.
+This is the type you eat at cookouts; it comes in yellow, white, or a combination of the two colors and has a mildly sugary taste.

-Popcorn, before you prepare it, has a soft, starchy center surrounded by a hard gold-colored shell.
-Inside it is a tiny drop of water.
+- Popcorn.
+This is a type of flint corn.
+Before you prepare it, popcorn has a soft, starchy center surrounded by a hard gold-colored shell.
+Inside is a tiny drop of water.
 When you heat popcorn in a pan or in your microwave, the moisture inside gives off steam.
-Pressure from the steam builds to the point where the kernel explodes, and the center opens up into a fluffy white nugget.
+Pressure from the steam builds to the point where the kernel explodes, and the center opens into a fluffy white nugget.

-Dent corn, which comes in white and yellow, has a dent in the top of each kernel.
-Its main uses are animal feed and manufactured foods, like tortilla chips and grits.
+- Dent corn.
+This comes in white and yellow and has a dent in the top of each kernel.
+Its main uses are as animal feed and manufactured foods, like tortilla chips and grits.